Skip to content

 Uninstall

-Run the following command to start the SLM uninstaller:
+Run the following commands to start the uninstallation of the SLM:

 sh